 I’m a big fan of savory, meaty breakfast dishes and I’ve been making this easy quiche recipe for years.
 It’s very filling and it’s bursting with flavor without sacrificing texture.
-Also, I use my basic quiche recipe here so the substitutions and possibilities are endless, plus it reheats well for a great brunch or quick dinner.

 Actually, it’s the perfect brunch recipe for those Sunday mornings where everyone slept in a little late.
 It reheats well by the slice, so I can bake it the night before.
 Or prep everything and toss it in the oven for homemade hearty brunch to feed the whole family.
 And the kids get more veggies which is always a good thing!